If you’re setting up for Christmas or just looking for what to do with those twinkly lights throughout the year, I’ve got some tips for you.

 Another sparkling suggestion on how to make your fairy light shots more unusual is to use manual focus.
 Most photographers are terrified of manual focus as they are worried that their pictures will come out blurry.

 But have a look at what blur can do to fairy lights.
 Switch your lens to manual focus, there is usually a slider on the lens itself, and twist the focus ring until the view becomes blurry.
 This will bring out the magical bokeh from the lights, making your tree glow with colour!

 Children are what make Christmas time extra special; from the pitter-patter of footsteps down the stairs bright and early on Christmas morning, to the realisation that Santa has been and left presents around the tree.
 You can create heart-warming and enchanting memories from this special day.

-Once the children are awake, a shutter of around 1/60th or faster would remove any worries of motion blur.
+Once the children are awake, a shutter of around 1/60th or above would remove any worries of motion blur.
 To best capture the lights from the tree in these circumstances, you would need to shoot with a wide aperture and a higher ISO.